 Spend time together.
 Set aside at least 10 minutes daily for quiet conversation with each child.
 Plan at least one family fun time each week - for walks, games, family projects or shared hobbies.
-Give your kids access to you; it's what they want too, and may choose to be different from you.
-Within reason, allow for differences in dress and lifestyle without taking your love away.
+Give your kids access to you; it's what they want most

 Build good feelings.
 Encourage your kids often, pointing out the special qualities of each child.
-Be specific (they'll know if you're faking): "I appreciate the way you helped your baby brother today," or "You make friends so easily."
-Remember that your kids are individuals,
+Be specific (they'll know if you're faking): "I